 Nicotine is the addictive drug in tobacco products.
 Cigarettes, cigars, smokeless tobacco and nearly all e-cigarettes contain nicotine.
 People who use tobacco products quickly become addicted to nicotine and have a very hard time stopping.

-Almost all smokers and tobacco users are dependent on nicotine.
+Almost all tobacco users are dependent on nicotine.
 Research suggests that nicotine is as addictive as heroin, cocaine, or alcohol.
 That's one of the reasons it's so hard to quit.
+Nicotine is not safe.

+While it may seem counterintuitive, nicotine replacement therapies (NRTs), such as gum, patches, inhalers, nasal spray and lozenges can help tobacco users quit.
+These products provide a lower level of nicotine that can help reduce withdrawal symptoms while the person transitions to a new tobacco-free life.
 Withdrawal from nicotine can mean irritability, craving, depression, anxiety, cognitive and attention deficits, sleep disturbances, and increased appetite.

-While it may seem counterintuitive, nicotine replacement therapies such as gum, patches, inhalers, nasal spray and lozenges can help tobacco users quit.
-These products provide a lower level of nicotine than tobacco products and can help reduce withdrawal symptoms while the person transitions to his or her new smokefree life.
-The various nicotine replacement products each work differently so it's important to talk to your doctor or pharmacist to figure out which one(s) might be right for you.
+The various nicotine replacement products each work differently, so it's important to talk to your doctor or pharmacist to figure out which one(s) might be right for you.

 Page Last Updated: April 4, 2019